msea1/MiscCode/Python/test.md

 **Soccer celebrants**: _23:27:08 +04_ _Clear 18°C_

-![0f3aa7a93fd8b0cfb71e9e8de5e3d881][8]
+![IMG_7017][baku61]

-Hanging out of cars driving down the highway, waving scarves and honking horns.
-Appears maybe galatasaray?
+Not a great capture, but lots and lots of Galatasaray fans out celebrating by hanging out of cars driving down the highway, waving scarves and honking horns.

+[baku61]: ./photos/IMG_7017.jpg

 _Neftçilər prospekti Baku Azerbaijan 40.370, 49.844_

 ---